GerbilSoft/rvthtool/doc/COMPILING.md

 On Debian/Ubuntu, you will need build-essential and the following development
 packages:
 * cmake pkg-config libgmp-dev nettle-dev libudev-dev
-* For the Qt GUI: qtbase5-dev qttools-dev-tools
+* For the Qt GUI: qtbase5-dev qttools5-dev qttools5-dev-tools

 On Red Hat/Fedora, you will need to install "C Development Tools and Libraries" and the following development packages: